 - Fan(s) must have their ticket(s) in hand when entering the Scotiabank Arena parking garage

-- Underground parking at Scotiabank Arena is $30 cash for an event night
+- Underground parking at Scotiabank Arena is $50 for an event night (price subject to change).
+Scotiabank Arena is a cashless venue, only credit or debit payments will be accepted.

 - Parking garage will open one hour prior to the event